gauri-patti/gauri-patti/README.md

 - 👋 Hi, I’m @gauri patti
 - 👀 I’m interested in astrophysics
-- I’m currently a Masters M1 student at Universite Paris-Saclay.
+- I’m currently a Masters M2 student at Paris Observatory.
 - You can contact me through my email ID: gauripatti28[at]gmail[dot]com

 <!---